tnttodda/RegressionInType/InfiniteSearch2.lagda.md

 ## Corollaries <a name="corollaries"></a>

-In line with our motivations, we prove that the Cantor type, i.e. (ℕ → 𝟚), is searchable.
+In line with our motivations, we prove that the Cantor type `ℕ → 𝟚` is searchable.
 This was proved in the previous blog post, but this time we use our general Tychonoff theorem.

 ```agda